Why don’t I have power even though my neighbors do? CenterPoint Energy in Houston Explains what a ‘nested outage’ is.

 Two Utility Companies are Experimenting with Artificial Intelligence (A.I.) to Alleviate Power Outages

-The path to a future without nested power outages lies in adopting new technologies, including artificial intelligence (AI).
+Adopting new technologies, including artificial intelligence (AI), is the path to a future without nested power outages.
 Two utility firms, in particular, have been at the forefront of using AI to enhance their power distribution systems and minimize the occurrence of nested outages.

 The other is Pacific Gas and Electric (PG&E) in California.
 PG&E has developed an AI-powered analytics platform that helps identify areas with a higher risk of nested outages.
 Using historical outage data, weather patterns, and other relevant factors, PG&E’s system can predict the likelihood of nested outages occurring during extreme weather events or other challenging conditions.